udondan/meteor-contact/README.md

-Contact form + mailer for Meteor.
+Contact form + mailer for Meteor
 ===============

 This module will install a link at the bottom of your page.
 When the user clicks the link, the contact form will slide up from the bottom.
+See demo at http://contact-demo.meteor.com/

 Simply 3 fields for subject, email and content.

 ![Screenshot](./docs/screenshot.png)

-All form elements are styled via Bootstrap.
+All form elements are styled via [Bootstrap 3](http://getbootstrap.com/).

 ##Status
 Initial release.
 Works perfect in Chrome, not yet tested on other browsers.
 Feel free to test and send feedback or pull requests.